 The action when confirmed will disable the extension recommendation feature in the Firefox browser.
 Mozilla explains that the extensions you see are manually picked by its editors.
 So, the apprehensions regarding the originality of the apps shouldn’t bother the users.

-Earlier, this feature was experimental and limited only to 3 extensions – Facebook Container, Enhancer for YouTube and To Google Translate.
-The roll-out of Firefox browser 64 changes this.
+Earlier, this feature was experimental and limited only to 3 extensions – Facebook Container, Enhancer for YouTube, and Google Translate.
+The roll-out of the latest updates in the Firefox browser changed this.
 Among other things, such as improved security and performance improvements, the new version of the browser also improves tab management.